CyberfusionIO/python3-cyberfusion-nodechup/README.md

 # JSON Database

 The JSON database contains a `redirects` object.
-In turn, this object contains an object for each redirect with the following properties:
+In turn, this object contains an object for each redirect.
+The key is the domain to redirect.
+Wildcards are supported.

+Properties:

 * `destination_url`.
 The URL to redirect to.
 Query parameters and the path may be appended (see other options).
 This **must** be a URL (i.e. `www.domlimev.nl` is invalid).
 * `status_code`.
 Allowed values: `301`, `302`, `303`, `307`, `308`